-To send flowers in memory of Carl E. Burdge, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Carl E. Burdge, please visit our Heartfelt Sympathies Store.

 Born July 31, 1945, in Tell Twp., Huntingdon County, he was a son of the late Roy D. and Dolly A. (Scott) Burdge.
 On June 22, 1974 he married his surviving wife, Mary K. (Strausburg) Burdge with whom he was blessed to share more than 44 years of marriage.